tarmstrong/poutine_maker/tutorial/part1.md

 Those who don't live in Canada may not be familiar with the best thing Montreal has to offer: [poutine][poutine_wikipedia].
 Poutine is the delicious but harmful combination of French fries, cheese curds, and copious amounts of gravy.
 Those who live outside Quebec may not even be aware of the stuff Montrealers put in their poutine: I've seen anything from lobster to smoked meat to avocado in poutine.

-With the recent startup craze, I figured I'd hop on the bandwagon and start my own company called Poutine.ly.
+With the recent startup craze, I figured I'd hop on the bandwagon and start my own Poutine web startup.
 On my company's Drupal 7 site, I wanted to let my hired bloggers blog about new poutine creations my chefs concocted.
 What I needed was a custom field.

 And poutine\_maker.module was born.